 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at LF006 does not pose a potential indoor air vapor intrusion risk to industrial workers or future residents.
+The groundwater contamination at LF006 does not pose a potential indoor air vapor intrusion risk to industrial workers or hypothetical future residents.

-The 2017 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
-There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
+The 2018 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
+There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction (other than the infrastructure associated with the new technology demonstration project mentioned in Section 2.2) has taken place at the site.
 The monitoring wells that support the remedy have stovepipe completions and are protected by bollards.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 4 in Appendix A of this report shows the controlled area at LF006.
+Photograph 3 in Appendix A of this report shows the controlled area at LF006.